 workspaceName: myWorkspace

 The dataTypes property controls which Office 365 services stream audit logs into Sentinel.
 Each service (exchange, sharePoint, teams) has a state property set to Enabled or Disabled.
-The tenantId specifies which Microsoft 365 tenant to monitor, and the kind property must be set to “Office365” to indicate this connector type.
-Once configured, Sentinel ingests audit events from the enabled services for analysis and alerting.
+The tenantId identifies your Microsoft 365 tenant, and the kind property must be set to “Office365” to specify this connector type.
+Once enabled, audit logs flow continuously into your Sentinel workspace for analysis.

 Beyond these examples

-This snippet focuses on Office 365 audit log ingestion.
+This snippet focuses on Office 365 audit log ingestion and selective data type enablement.
 It’s intentionally minimal rather than a full security monitoring solution.

-The example references pre-existing infrastructure such as an Azure Sentinel workspace, a resource group, and an Office 365 tenant with audit logging enabled.
-It focuses on configuring the data connector rather than provisioning the surrounding infrastructure.
+The example references pre-existing infrastructure such as a Microsoft Sentinel workspace, Azure resource group, and Office 365 tenant with audit logging enabled.
+It focuses on configuring the connector rather than provisioning the surrounding infrastructure.

-To keep things focused, common data connector patterns are omitted, including:
+To keep things focused, common connector patterns are omitted, including:

-- Data connector state management (enabling/disabling individual data types)
+- Data connector state management (enabling/disabling after creation)

 - Connector health monitoring and diagnostics